-The OES 2 Linux platform supports a variety of Linux POSIX file systems.
-It requires a Linux POSIX file system, such as Ext3, XFS, or Reiser, for its system volume.
+The OES platform supports a variety of Linux POSIX file systems.
+It requires a Linux POSIX file system, such as Btrfs, Ext3, Reiser, or XFS, for its system volume.
 The upper level of the kernel deals equally with these file systems through an abstract layer, the virtual file system (VFS).
-Some typical Linux POSIX file systems are described in Table 1-1:
+Some typical Linux POSIX file systems are described in Table 1-1.
+For more information, see "Overview of Linux POSIX File Systems" in the OES 2015 SP1: Linux POSIX Volume Administration Guide.